 Great question!
-Different people, different ideas and in the keto world this is just a given: there are many different theories on what a ketogenic diet should look like.
-And truth be told, through my many years of studying and self-experimentation I have concluded there really is not one size fits all when it comes to a ketogenic diet.
+Different people, different ideas and in the keto world this is just a given: there are many different theories on what a ketogenic lifestyle should look like.
+And truth be told, through my many years of studying and self-experimentation I have concluded there really is not one size fits all when it comes to keto.

 While I do always teach people to start out with a low carb/moderate protein/high fat diet, there are plenty of variants one can experiment with when keto adaptation and metabolic flexibility are achieved.
 These variants do all have one thing in common though: they are about healthy unprocessed foods.

 Because I am quite active myself online I understand what you are getting at with the confusion and misunderstandings in those groups, arguments can get quite heated in fact.
-The biggest misunderstanding of all concerns the word ‘keto’ itself, as in ‘keto diet’: while many people think it is short for ‘ketosis’, it is in fact short for ‘ketogenic’ and that term is about more than merely the state of ketosis.
+The biggest misunderstanding of all concerns the word ‘keto’ itself: while many people think it is short for ‘ketosis’, it is in fact short for ‘ketogenic’ and that term is about more than merely the state of ketosis.
 So I have come up with a concise, and hopefully easy to understand, list that will help to explain the differences.
 Here goes:

-Any ketosis inducing diet that eliminates all inflammatory, starchy, sugary and processed foods.
+Any ketosis inducing way of eating that eliminates all inflammatory, starchy, sugary and processed foods.

-A ketosis inducing diet that eliminates all inflammatory, starchy, sugary and processed foods while staying between 20-30 grams net carbs and following personally calculated amounts for high fat and moderate protein.
+A ketosis inducing way of eating that eliminates all inflammatory, starchy, sugary and processed foods while staying between 20-30 grams net carbs and following personally calculated amounts for high fat and moderate protein.

-A ketosis inducing diet that eliminates inflammatory, starchy, sugary and processed foods while staying between 20-30 grams net carbs and not counting fat or protein amounts.
+A ketosis inducing way of eating that eliminates inflammatory, starchy, sugary and processed foods while staying between 20-30 grams net carbs and not counting fat or protein amounts.

-Dirty keto (not considered a true ketogenic diet)
+Dirty keto (not considered a true ketogenic lifestyle)

-A low carb diet that includes inflammatory, starchy, sugary and processed foods and without any counting of macros.
+A low carb way of eating that includes inflammatory, starchy, sugary and processed foods and without any counting of macros.

-IIFYM keto (not considered a true ketogenic diet)
+IIFYM keto (not considered a true ketogenic lifestyle)

-Stands for ‘If It Fits Your Macros’, a low carb diet that includes inflammatory, starchy, sugary and processed foods while counting macros.
+Stands for ‘If It Fits Your Macros’, a low carb way of eating that includes inflammatory, starchy, sugary and processed foods while counting macros.